ray-project/ray/doc/source/train/distributed-xgboost-lightgbm.rst

 How to preprocess data for training?
 ------------------------------------

-The recommended way to preprocess data for training is to use Ray Data operations such as `map_batches`.

-However, particularly for tabular data, Ray Data comes with out-of-the-box :ref:`preprocessors <air-preprocessors>` that implement common feature preprocessing operations.
+Particularly for tabular data, Ray Data comes with out-of-the-box :ref:`preprocessors <air-preprocessors>` that implement common feature preprocessing operations.
 You can use this with Ray Train Trainers by applying them on the dataset before passing the dataset into a Trainer.
 For example:

 .. testcode::